← Back to projects

 Overview

-At Popsixle, I built and launched the Shopify app across frontend, backend, data processing, and cloud infrastructure.
+At Popsixle, I built and launched a production platform across frontend, backend, data processing, and AWS infrastructure.

-The product launched in February 2024 and has generated more than $592K in revenue through SaaS usage and subscription billing.
+The product launched in February 2024 and has generated more than $2.0 million in revenue through SaaS usage and subscription billing.

 Highlights

-• - Launched a production Shopify SaaS app used by 200+ merchants.
+• - Launched a production SaaS platform used by 200+ businesses.

-• - Supports more than 2 million events per day through server-side pipelines.
+• - Processes more than 2 million events per day through resilient server-side pipelines.

 • - Partnered with product and client teams to ship revenue-impacting features quickly.